 Finally, a common myth is to place a radiant barrier directly on the underside of a roof.
-However, without proper an air gap for ventilation, your roof temperature will still increase significantly.
+However, without a proper air gap for ventilation, your roof temperature will still increase significantly.

-Now let’s talk about how standard insulation can work for your garage.
+Now, let’s discuss how standard insulation works for your garage.

 It’s easy to think of insulation as a thick blanket that wraps around your garage.
 It helps keep the heat inside while also reducing energy usage from heaters.

-Not only does standard insulation keep your house warmer during winter, but also help block heat from getting in during the summer.
+Not only does standard insulation keep your house warmer during winter, but it also helps block heat from getting in during the summer.

-Unlike radiant barriers, standard insulation is efficient at slowing down the conductive heat that flows through your walls.
+Unlike radiant barriers, standard insulation efficiently slows down the conductive heat that flows through your walls.
 It also reduces convective heat to a lesser degree.

 Also, standard insulation doesn’t need an air gap like radiant barriers.
 It deals with conductive heat and requires physical contact.

-How effective a particular insulation is at slowing down heat transfer is called it’s R-Value.
+The metric that ranks how effective an insulation is at slowing heat transfer is called its R-value.

 R-value is a measurement of how effective insulation is at blocking heat transfer.
 The higher the R-value, the more effective the insulation is.

-The type of insulation, density, thickness determines the R-value of different insulating materials.
-You can also increase the R-value by adding more layers of insulation, or by making it thicker.
+The type of insulation, density, and thickness determines the R-value of different insulating materials.
+You can also increase the R-value by adding more layers of insulation or by making it thicker.